bulivyf/tapherecards/README.md

 Author: Evan Fraser

-Date: 12/9/2016
+Origin Date: 12/9/2016

 INTRODUCTION

-Code provided is in response to textual description of the functional use of a virtual deck of cards.
+Code provided is in response to printout description for the functional use of a deck of cards.

-The requirements required the two base functions:
+The requirements listed the two base functions:

 1. shuffle(): which took a deck on 52 (or less cards) and randomly shuffle them.

 2. deal_one_card(): which provided a card from the current deck.

 DEVELOPER NOTES

 The files presented are those created with Eclipse Neon.
 The project type is maven.
 The pom file lists a restriction for the use of Java 1.8 only.  mvn runs should executed the BaseTests category of JUnit tests.

 Source for the app is presented in the directory location in src//main/java/com/taphere/cards/
-* CardDeck.java: hold the storage of the deck and API of the two method mentioned above.
-* DeckCharacteristics.java: holds the charac teristics of a "standard" deck of 52 cards.
+1) IDeckType: provides the method signatures for any deck of cards that is to be used by the dealer.
+2) StandardDeck.java: provides a standard deck implementation covering the API methods mentioned above.
-* DeckOfCardsExampleApp.java: This is the Java application that runs the code as expressed in the paper handout.
+3) PlayRoomApp.java: This is the Java application that runs the code, via main().
+4) CardDeckDealer.java: Performs the actions shuffle and deal_one_card with the deck of cards being used.

 TESTER NOTES